liamhn/UN-Datathon-2023/README.md

 2023 was an unprecedented year for Canadian wild fires, with over 18 million hectares of forest burned compared to less than 2 million in 2022.
 (https://en.wikipedia.org/wiki/2023_Canadian_wildfires#/media/File:1983-_Canada_wildfires_-_area_burned_annually.svg)

-In the mid 20th century, forest fires were running rampant across canada, with over 12,000 individual fires being ignoted in 1989.
+In the mid 20th century, forest fires were running rampant across canada, with over 12,000 individual fires being ignited (and recorded) in 1989.
 ![image](https://github.com/liamhn/UN-Datathon-2023/assets/19610597/0712ae9d-841e-4e57-81da-beab5c07bb64)

 In 1987, the Canadian government developed and began implementing the Fire Weather Index (FWI).